chrotek/SafeDNS-DynamicIPUpdater/README.md

 # SafeDNS-DynamicIPUpdater
 Dynamic DNS Updater for SafeDNS , using the API

 **Documentation not finished yet.
-Any issues or questions, speak to me**
+Any issues or questions, speak to CLM **

 ## README